 Having launched at the very start of the 2010s, Mulberry's Alexa bag—which was, of course, named after Alexa Chung—became an instant It bag.
 If you didn't have one, you wanted one.

-Now, 12 years on, and with the British brand having hit its milestone 50th birthday, Mulberry has released the iconic bag, in an updated silhouette, as well as a new, more streamline iteration of it.
+Now, 12 years on, and with the British brand having hit its milestone 50th birthday, Mulberry has released the iconic bag in an updated silhouette as well as a new, more streamlined iteration of it.
 We'd be lying if we said we didn't want them both.

 The handbag was initially named after Jackie Kennedy and has been a hero Gucci item for years, but for Gucci's A/W 20 runway show, the brand relaunched with a bit of a makeover.
 Now, it's seldom far from the arms of those in the know.